Rosie, the tarantula, is used in Dean Acheson's arachnophobia pilot project supported by CTRI.

 The CTRI pilot project award for the spider study is $25,000 for one year, covering the expense of the spider and supplies, pharmacy start-up costs, the drug, compensation for the subjects, and the salary for Acheson's assistant, Mary Kamenski.
 The exposure therapy takes place in the spider testing room at UC San Diego Medical Center in Hillcrest.

 And Rosie?
 Well, she has the life, according to Acheson.
 She hangs out in a comfortable home with a live cricket that, when she is hungry, will be dinner.
-For more information about the CTRI pilot project, go to [link].
+Click here for more information about the CTRI pilot project.
 If you are interested in enrolling in the spider study, contact Mary Kamenski at (619) 543-3582.